Diligence: The Antidote to Poverty

 It doesn’t matter how many tax dollars and government programs we throw at the problem of poverty — it’s never going away.
-Because the only real solution to poverty comes from the inside out.
+Because the only real solution comes from the inside out.
 Diligence is the antidote to poverty.

 Poverty is as old as humanity itself, and it’s a terrible thing.
 Though we think of poverty as a lack of money and resources, it’s much more than that.
 Poverty is a form of financial slavery.
 It’s an attitude and a mindset that can be passed from parents to children, trapping entire families in destructive cycles.
 When the cycles happen over and over again, they can become widespread and systemic, trapping entire nations in destitute conditions.

 Governments have been trying to eradicate poverty for generations, but to no avail.
-The reason that they fail is that a government cannot solve a problem that originates in the hearts of men.
+But not government can solve a problem that originates in our hearts.
 There is a solution to poverty, but like the problem itself, it comes from inside your heart.
 The antidote to poverty is diligence.

 Lazy hands make for poverty,